MLH/mlh-hackathon-blockstack-starter/README.md

 # Introduction

-This is a hackathon boilerplate for a new Blockstack applications created by [Major League Hacking][mlh-github] in partnership with Blockstack.
+This is a hackathon boilerplate for a new Blockstack application created by [Major League Hacking][mlh-github] in partnership with Blockstack.
 It is for hackers looking to get started quickly on a new hackathon project using the Blockstack environment.

 You are going to build a Decentralized Application (DApp) called Animal Kingdom.
 Animal Kingdom is a DApp for the web.
 Users log in and create an animal persona that rules over a specific territory.
 The combination of persona and territory is a kingdom.
 Once you create a kingdom, you can add subjects from other kingdoms.